yanganto/near-staking-knd/docs/run.md

 This allows you to understand how kuutamod works and play around with failover kuutamod and neard.

-**NOTE:** In production, Systemd or another supervisor must be used as this will terminate neard in the case kuutamod crashes.
+**NB: In production, Systemd or another supervisor must be used as this will terminate neard in the case kuutamod crashes.**

 The second part shows how to deploy validator ha setup for [testnet](https://docs.near.org/docs/concepts/networks#testnet) using